Juan Pierre: Los Angeles Dodgers

-On November 22, 2006, Pierre signed a $44 million contract with the Los Angeles Dodgers.
+On November 22, 2006, Pierre signed a five-year, $44 million contract with the Los Angeles Dodgers.

 In 2007, Pierre led the majors in bunt hits (19).
 He also led the NL in games played (162) for the fifth straight year, led the NL in singles (164) for the second straight year, led the league in sacrifice hits (20), and had the lowest strikeout percentage in the NL (5.5%).
 He was second in the NL in stolen bases (64), third in at bats (668) and plate appearances (729), fourth in hits (196), and ninth in triples (8).

 Going into 2008, the Dodgers signed Andruw Jones to a two-year contract to play center field.
 Because of this, Pierre shifted to left field.
 After a trip to the DL in July, Pierre was moved into a platoon in center field with the struggling Jones.
 When the Dodgers traded for Manny Ramirez, Pierre moved to the bench and saw limited action, primarily as a pinch runner the rest of the season.

 After nearly two years without hitting a home run, Pierre hit a ball into the right field seats at PNC Park in Pittsburgh on September 15, 2008.
 It was Pierre's first traditional fly-ball home run since August 28, 2006, also in Pittsburgh.
 On July 29, 2008, Pierre stole his 100th base with the Dodgers, becoming only one of four players in MLB history to steal at least 100 bases with three different teams.
 He previously stole 100 with the Colorado Rockies and 167 with the Florida Marlins.
 Tommy Harper, Brett Butler, and Otis Nixon are the only others to have accomplished this feat.

 Prior to the start of the 2009 season, the Dodgers gave Pierre and his agent permission to talk to other teams in hopes of working out a trade because Ramirez's re-signing with the Dodgers pushed Pierre to the backup role in left field.
 Pierre tied former Dodgers player Steve Sax on the top 50 career MLB stolen base leaders list with 444 on June 12, 2009, against the Texas Rangers in Arlington.
 The next day, June 13, he pushed Sax out of the top 50 with his 445th steal, again versus the Rangers in Arlington.

 When Manny Ramirez received a 50-game suspension, Pierre once more became the Dodgers' regular left fielder.
 During Ramirez's suspension, Pierre delivered a stellar performance that drew praise from fans and critics alike.
 However, once Ramirez returned, he resumed his previous role of a backup player.
 In recognition of his hard work, Dodgers fans gave him a standing ovation on July 16− the same game where Ramirez had his first home game since returning from suspension.